jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-18-project-euler.md

 Note that we have added 1 to ```math.sqrt(n)``` because ```range()``` excludes the upper bound.

-Since the question relates to odd numbers and all primes aside from 2 are odd, we will treat 2 as a special case and add it manually to a list called ```primes```.
-We then find the solution by iterating through the odd numbers, starting with 3, and either adding them to our ```primes``` list or checking whether it satisfies the Conjecture.
+Since the question relates to odd numbers and all primes are odd except for 2, we will treat 2 as a special case and add it manually to a list called ```primes```.
+We then find the solution by iterating through odd numbers, starting with 3, and either adding them to our ```primes``` list or checking whether it satisfies the conjecture.
 The code for this is as follows:

 ```python
 def disprove_goldbachs_other_conjecture():